ArgoCanada/blog/deployment/README.md

 Column headings will follow OceanOps syntax.
 Headings in `canada_deployments.csv` are as follows:

-PROGRAM, STATUS, MODEL, DEPLOYMENT DATE, DEPLOYMENT LAT, DEPLOYMENT LON, DEPLOYMENT SHIP, IMEI, WMO, SERIAL NUMBER
+PROGRAM, PRINCIPAL INVESTIGATOR, INSTITUTE, STATUS, MODEL, DEPLOYMENT DATE, DEPLOYMENT LAT, DEPLOYMENT LON, DEPLOYMENT SHIP, IMEI, REF, SERIAL NUMBER

 Remember to submit a PR when you are done!!